10 Mature Makeup Tips- Makeup on my Mom

 Written by Kaylee on June 22, 2020

 Makeup can make you feel like the best version of yourself at any age, so when it comes to makeup, the technique is essential!
 As you know, makeup is not only my job but my passion.
 My mom and her girlfriends are always asking for makeup tips, so what better way than to share some of my favorite makeup tips for mature skin.
+Skincare in general is something that needs consistency and it is better explained at Touch Up Laser.
 Whether your in your 20’s or your 50’s, I hope these tips help you learn something new about makeup.
 If you’re reading this and you think my mom, grandma, sister, or girlfriend would love these tips and tricks, send it to them!
 My favorite part about being a makeup artist is helping women feel more confident!
 Remember to embrace aging because makeup can help you feel like the best version of yourself.
 The main thing I hear from clients over fifty is there concerned with fine lines, wrinkles, and age spots, but makeup is the best way to help you feel more confident in your skin!

 A dedicated skincare routine before you apply your makeup is SO important!
 Hydration is key to helping products not settle into fine lines and wrinkles.
 Make sure to cleanse your skin, exfoliate, and tone before hydrating!
+Make sure you have the best skin health products, find expert anal bleaching advice and tricks for skin care and lightening dark areas.
 I recommend using a lightweight moisturizer, nothing too thick.
 Moisturizer is going to help to hydrate and improve the look of your skin’s tone, texture, and firmness before you apply your makeup.
 The second most crucial skincare product is a good eye creme.
 Always apply your eye creme not only underneath your eyes but on top of you’re eyelids.
 (Don’t forget to use your ring finger when applying products around the eyes.
 It is the most delicate area on your face.)
 Make sure to use a lightweight eye creme- nothing too greasy.
 Honestly, I started using an eye creme in high school, and I am so glad I did.
 Always remember your never to young to start practicing proper skincare techniques.
 Starting with a good base of hydration is going to make your makeup look flawless.
 My favorite anti-aging moisturizer and eye creme are by Drunk Elephant.
 Make sure you don’t skip this step no matter what age you are- skincare is so important!

 2. PRIME, PRIME, PRIME!